That-Dev-Girl-Sites/jhalabi.com/_posts/2021-10-27-wordpress-block-json.md

 layout: post
 title: "WordPress dynamic block registration, with special guest JSON!"
 date: "2021-10-27"
+redirect_from: "/blog/wordpress-block-json"
 categories:
   - development
   - wordpress
+excerpt: WordPress 5.8 introduced the ability to use a block.json file to register and configure custom blocks.
 ---

 My last blog post was about [WordPress theme customization with JSON](/blog/wordpress-customization).
 It seems only fitting that I follow that up _(nearly 6 months later... yikes!)_ with a new post about custom block registration and, you guessed it, JSON!

 [WordPress 5.8](https://wordpress.org/support/wordpress-version/version-5-8/) introduced the ability to use a `block.json` file to register and configure custom blocks.
-This is a huge step towards minimizing (and possibly eliminating) the amount of Javascript needed to create a new block.
+This is a huge step towards minimizing (and possibly eliminating) the amount of JavaScript needed to create a new block.

 There is documentation about [block creation](https://developer.wordpress.org/block-editor/getting-started/create-block/block-anatomy/), which now includes information on how JSON fits into this process.
 There is also documentation about [dynamic block creation](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/creating-dynamic-blocks/).
 Personally, I prefer [creating dynamic blocks over static blocks](https://2021.wpcampus.org/schedule/dynamic-blocks-ftw-customize-gutenberg-without-living-in-fear-of-validation-errors/demand).
 There is some [pushback and discusson](https://github.com/WordPress/gutenberg/discussions/35918) about this.
 However, I'm going to leave that for another blog post.